jouvetg/igm/igm/modules/physics/time_step.md

 which is the maximum number of cells crossed in one iteration (this parameter cannot exceed one).

-# I/O

-Input  : state.ubar, state.vbar, state.dx
-Output : state.dt, state.t, state.it, state.saveresult
+The module takes as inputs (state.ubar, state.vbar, state.dx) and return as output (state.dt, state.t, state.it, state.saveresult)